M66B/FairEmail/FAQ.md

 The error '*Handshake failed ...
 HANDSHAKE_FAILURE_ON_CLIENT_HELLO ...*' might be caused by the provider still using RC4, which isn't supported since [Android 7](https://developer.android.com/about/versions/nougat/android-7.0-changes.html#tls-ssl) anymore.

 The error '*Handshake failed ...
+UNSUPPORTED_PROTOCOL or TLSV1_ALERT_PROTOCOL_VERSION ...*'
-UNSUPPORTED_PROTOCOL ...*' might be caused by enabling hardening connections in the connection settings or by Android not supporting older protocols anymore, like SSLv3.
+might be caused by enabling hardening connections in the connection settings or by Android not supporting older protocols anymore, like SSLv3.

 Android 8 Oreo and later [do not support](https://developer.android.com/about/versions/oreo/android-8.0-changes#security-all) SSLv3 anymore.